wickednull/netwatch/README.md

 # netwatch WORK IN PROGRESS
-Offensive &amp; diagnostic toolkit with ARP scanning, spoofing, port scanning, sniffing, traceroute, reverse shell, and an Evil Portal phishing server — all packed into a single cyberpunk-themed Python GUI.
+Offensive and diagnostic toolkit with ARP scanning, spoofing, port scanning, sniffing, traceroute, reverse shell, and an Evil Portal phishing server — all packed into a single cyberpunk-themed Python GUI.

 # NetWatch Toolkit v2